krichey15/cthulhu-bedtime/README.md

 #### Splash Page

-This is the landing page a user will see before they begin their exploration of Cthulhu's Bedtime Stories.
+This is the landing page a user will see before they begin their exploration of Cthulhu Bedtime Stories.
 It features a Login option (for returning users) and a Character Creation button, which both take the user to their own respective pages.
 This page also has an About Us link at the bottom.

 #### Character Creation Page